"Sell a lot of Product. And Make a lot of People Happy"

-Early in his career, Bob Tasca learned that satisfying customers is key when he went out of his way to assist a customer he had never seen before.
+Early in his career, founder Bob Tasca, Sr. learned that satisfying customers is key when he went out of his way to assist a customer he had never seen before.
 When a man drove in with an overheated car on a Saturday afternoon, needing it fixed immediately,

 Tasca decided to loan him his own car instead and deliver the repaired car to him the next day.
-The customer turned out to be Ernest Breech, Ford’s chairman, who was so impressed with Tasca’s service that he arranged for Tasca to meet Henry Ford II.
+The customer turned out to be Ernest Breech, Ford Motor Company's chairman, who was so impressed with Tasca’s service that he arranged for Tasca to meet Henry Ford II.

 1. Service appointment available within one day of customer’s requested service day.